 Doing Battle With Your Emotions and Making Headway in Recovery

-Let’s take a look at some of the more common – and self-destructive – emotions that may be threatening to take you down.
+Let’s take a look at some of the more common – and self-destructive – emotions that may be threatening to take you down and impact your recovery.
 In addition, we’ll offer some tips on how to better manage these emotions and regain your equilibrium in recovery.

 Of all the emotions that could affect you in recovery, anger is one of the most powerful and potentially the most self-destructive.
 Whether you have mismanaged your feelings of anger or simply don’t recognize the signs that anger is taking over, you can learn to be more proactive in dealing with anger and its aftermath.